 While keeping chickens isn't terribly difficult, sometimes they do have health problems or other issues that you can't figure out.
 Here are some common health problems you might see with laying hens or other poultry like turkeys, geese, and ducks.

 Picking or Cannibalism

 Molting isn't a chicken problem, but for a new chicken owner, it can be disconcerting!
 Your lovely hens will look ragged and bare.
-Molting happens once per year (although sometimes twice), typically in the fall.
+Molting happens once per year—though sometimes twice—typically in the fall.
 It's when chickens shed their feathers and grow new ones.
 During this time, they will not lay eggs.
 Molting typically lasts 3 months but in some cases, it can be longer.
-There is nothing to do about molting - just wait for it to finish.
+There is nothing to do about molting—just wait for it to finish.

 Hens go broody when they decide to hatch a nest or clutch of eggs, sitting on them and providing body warmth.
 Even if the eggs are not fertilized, she will not leave them without putting up a fuss (often hissing and pecking at you if you try to lift her).
-Sometimes farmers want chickens to go broody - this way they will have baby chicks to replace aging hens or to grow the flock.
-But if you want to eat the eggs, you don't want a broody hen.
+Sometimes farmers want chickens to go broody—this way they will have baby chicks to replace aging hens or to grow the flock.
+If you want to eat the eggs, you don't want a broody hen.

 To "break up" a broody hen, remove her from the rest of the flock and keep her isolated with food and water and no access to nesting boxes.
 You can also try putting a clutch of ice cubes under her instead of the eggs.

 There are many different diseases that can affect chickens and it can be hard to diagnose them.
 The basic idea is that once you have an ill bird, you should remove it from the flock and isolate it, in case the disease is contagious.
 It will also protect her from picking by the rest of the flock.